Terms and Conditions

 - your contact telephone number.

 You may also use your regional telephone number to temporarily suspend Newspaper delivery if you have an Bundled Subscription, for example if you are going on holiday, although you must provide at least 5 business days advance notice for this to be implemented.
+You will not be entitled to suspend your Subscription if you use paper or digital vouchers.

 Our Cancellation Rights